peroxy/starsky-backend/README.md

 # Starsky backend
 Starsky backend represents the API and database portion of starsky application for employee scheduling.

+It uses Kotlin and OpenJDK for REST API operations and PostgreSQL for data storage.

 ### Requirements
 - [docker](https://docs.docker.com/get-docker/)
 - [docker-compose](https://docs.docker.com/compose/install/) (at least 3.3 version support)

 ### Running
-Please note that this has only been tested on Ubuntu 20.04.
+Please note that this has only been tested with docker on Ubuntu 20.04.
 1. Download source files:

     ```ssh